ENC-1010

 ×

 ITS-1300 Database FundamentalsDatabase Fundamentals examines the fundamental concepts and applications of database systems.
 Topics include relational database components, database queries, structured query language (SQL), the database life cycle, logical database design using normalization, physical database design, data and process modeling, online transaction processing (OLTP), online analytical processing (OLAP), and extensible markup language (XML).
 The course explores security concepts and controls to protect databases against cyberattacks.
-Study Methods:
+Study Methods:- Online Courses (ITS-1300-OL):

 ITS-1500